shivaisoftstone/nuxeo-test-automation/README.md

 #copy .env file
 This file contains passwords.
 So, copy this file manually to root folder for security reasons.

-#Run tests with tag and environment
+#Run tests with tag and environment (run in Bash)
 ENVIRONMENT=TEST npx playwright test --grep @test --project=chromium --headed

 #see the allure reports
-npx allure generate ./allure-results --clean -o ./allure-report npx allure open ./allure-report
+npm run report

 #For generating code (For development only)
 ENVIRONMENT=TEST npx playwright codegen --target=javascript